 Truth be told, you can’t imagine because I don’t have the courage to share my story with very many people.
 I stylishly sparkle on my exterior while my guts gurgle up into my throat.
 I have one pedicured foot in each world; the public and the private, and I desperately want to open my heart.
 I want to pull you close and tell you this was not supposed to happen to us.

-I’ve been told that addiction is a matter of willpower or something that happens to bad people.
+I’ve been told addiction is a matter of willpower or something that happens to bad people.

-I’ve been told that addiction is the result of poor parenting.
+I’ve been told addiction is the result of poor parenting.